 - Build and maintain a database tracking the status of revivals.

 - Learn more about early type designers, producers and their work.

 - Translate non-English historical materials for international study.

 Another important function of The Chapel is to discuss issues and logistics related to stocking a history-intensive eCommerce venue now in the process of final development and testing:

 - The THP Marketplace serves type historians and discriminating collectors with authentic revivals.

 - Patronage helps to support the continued work of these very special font developers as well as THP research and publications.

 Everyone interested in research and/or revivals of pre-digital types is cordially invited to view discussions and attachments.
 Only registered Chapel Members may post or upload images.
 Please join us!

 - Square One.
 An overview of THP revivals tracks projects completed, in progress or proposed by Partners.
-Unfortunately, the forum interface does not support display of this indispensable tool.
-Instead, a link to it appears at the top of every page.
+A link to it appears at the top of every page.

 - Topics.
 Anticipated topics outlined in the navigation sidebar on the right are starting points for new ones initiated by Chapel Members.
 Forum Moderators add appropriate topics to the Status Chart, tag and organize them for future reference.